When to quarantine after COVID-19 exposure, even if you’re vaccinated

 You should contact your health department and healthcare provider if you have been exposed to someone who has coronavirus.

-Quarantines can be shortened after day 7 if you receive a negative test result from a test taken on day 5 or later.
+Quarantines can be shortened after the seventh day if you receive a negative test result from a test taken on the fifth day or later.

 Quarantining vs isolation